Russian State Library: Holdings

 The library originates from the personal library and historical collection of Count Nikolai Petrovich Rumyantsev.
-At the time of his death in 1826 it consisted of around 28-29,000 books.
+At the time of his death in 1826 it consisted of around 28,000–29,000 books.
 By 1899 the library of the Moscow Public and Rumyantsev Museum had grown to half-a-million volumes and in the next two decades would go on to cross 1 million volumes.
 The collection was significantly expanded through acquisitions and expropriation.
 In 1951 the Lenin Library had the largest collection of books in the world, it would remain the largest till at least 1973.
 In 1959 the collections of the Lenin Library crossed 20 million.
 In 1961, rare publications numbered 250,000.
-Manuscripts from 11th-15th century numbered 30,000.
+Manuscripts from the 11th–15th centuries numbered 30,000.
 Historical artifacts numbered 600,000.
 In the Lenin Library a book was defined as a publication with five or more pages, along with certain other criteria.
 In 1994 holdings crossed 40 million.

 In 2000, holdings were 42 million items, consisting of books in living and dead languages.
 In that year the library received over 357,000 thousand copies of documents including foreign items.
 The holdings include a manuscript collection dating to the sixth century, family and estate archives including those of industrial and land-owning dynasties, personal papers of notable individuals from across the spectrum, and an autograph collection.
 The collection includes a Gutenberg Bible, Ivan Fedorov's "Apostles" (1564) and first editions of works by Nicolaus Copernicus, Charles Darwin and Isaac Newton.
 United Nations documents number to over 250,000.
 Holdings include maps, military literature, music and sound collections, oriental literature, newspapers and dissertations.
 In 2017 holdings crossed 47 million in 360 languages.

 The Electronic Library department was created in the mid-1990s.
 Its first collection included 900,000 theses in Russian.
 The United Nations' Memory of the World Programme saw involvement with digitized items such as the Arkhangelsk Gospel (year 1092) and old Russian newspapers, maps, posters.
 Digitization of the initial collection of the Electronic Library was also expanded through projects with the Library of Congress, United States, and the European Union.
 With regard to music, digitization of old printed music allows for its preservation and easier distribution and access to those interested including researchers; the digitization attempts to capture the artistic nature as well, including the art on covers and markings by owners and so on.
 The Digital Dissertation Library was initiated in 2003.
 As its size grew with yearly additions, the number of virtual reading rooms of the Digital Dissertation Library also increased, including those in other countries.